-We collected an assortment of tequila related details during our 2009, 2010, 2011 and 2012 visits to Jalisco, as well as from a variety of Internet sources.
+We collected an assortment of tequila related information during annual visits to Jalisco (2009 through 2013), as well as from a variety of Internet sources.
 Background music courtesy of Roger Clyne and the Peacemakers was added in 2012.
 For more details, click on the above link to SOURCES and NOTES.

 BACKGROUND MUSIC CONTROLS